Operation Sportpalast: 6–7 March

-At around 4:30 pm Friedrich Ihn spotted the Izhora.
+At around 4:30 p.m.
+Friedrich Ihn spotted Izhora.
 Tirpitz changed course to join the destroyer.
 Friedrich Ihn attacked and hit Izhora with a torpedo, but the cargo ship's radio operator managed to send a sighting report before it sank.
 This was received by the Home Fleet, giving Tovey an approximate location for the German force.
-The British also intercepted a radio transmission from a German submarine at 4:40 pm which was wrongly identified as having been sent by Tirpitz.
-Radio direction finding indicated that this transmission had been sent from near Convoy PQ 12, and Tovey issued orders for six of his destroyers to detach and search the route that the German ships might be using to return to Norway from Izhoras position while the main battle fleet proceeded to the north-east to protect the convoy.
+The British also intercepted a radio transmission from a German submarine at 4:40 p.m. which was wrongly identified as having been sent by Tirpitz.
+Radio direction finding indicated that this transmission had been sent from near Convoy PQ 12, and Tovey issued orders for six of his destroyers to detach and search the route that the German ships might be using to return to Norway from Izhoras position, while the main battle fleet proceeded to the north-east to protect the convoy.
 Tovey received Ultra intelligence that afternoon which confirmed that the Germans were hunting the convoys rather than seeking to prevent an Allied landing.
-Another radio signal from a German submarine that was intercepted at 7:40 pm led Tovey and his staff to wrongly believe that Tirpitz was rapidly sailing south.
+Another radio signal from a German submarine that was intercepted at 7:40 p.m. led Tovey and his staff to wrongly believe that Tirpitz was rapidly sailing south.

 Ciliax continued to search for the convoys during the afternoon of 7 March.
-His destroyers ran low on fuel, and Friedrich Ihn was detached to refuel in Narvik and then rejoin the battle group.
-Two attempts to refuel the other destroyers from Tirpitz failed due to bad weather, and they were sent to Tromsø instead.
-The battleship suffered mechanical problems on 7 March that could not be repaired at sea.
-This limited her speed to 29.5 kn.
+His destroyers ran low on fuel and Friedrich Ihn was detached to refuel in Narvik and then rejoin the battle group.
+Two attempts to refuel the other destroyers from Tirpitz failed due to bad weather and they were sent to Tromsø instead.
+The battleship suffered mechanical problems on 7 March that could not be repaired at sea and limited her speed to 29.5 kn.

 8 March

-The six British destroyers proceeded to the south-east, before turning north at 2 am on 8 March.
+The six British destroyers proceeded to the south-east, before turning north at 2:00 a.m. on 8 March.
 They failed to spot any of the German ships.
-At this time Tirpitz was searching for the convoys independently and was approximately 250 mi north-east of the Home Fleet.
-The British destroyers were low on fuel after their search, and headed for Iceland to refuel.
-This left the Home Fleet with only a single destroyer, as two had been detached to refuel in Iceland the previous night.
-Tovey judged that the German battleship had evaded his destroyers, and turned to the south-west to meet up with other destroyers that were needed to protect the capital ships from submarines.
-He received further Ultra intelligence about German aircraft operations and appreciations of British radio activity during the morning and shortly after noon, but in a blunder this advice failed to note that the intercepted radio signals were addressed to Ciliax.
+Tirpitz was searching for the convoys independently and was approximately 250 mi north-east of the Home Fleet.
+The British destroyers were low on fuel after their search and headed for Iceland to refuel.
+This left the Home Fleet with only one destroyer, as two had been detached to refuel in Iceland the previous night.
+Tovey judged that the German battleship had evaded his destroyers and turned to the south-west to meet with other destroyers that were needed to protect the capital ships from submarines.
+He received further Ultra intelligence about German aircraft operations and appreciations of British radio activity during the morning and shortly after noon but in a blunder this advice failed to note that the intercepted radio signals were addressed to Ciliax.
 Had Tovey been informed of this, it is likely that he would have concluded that Tirpitz was not headed to Norway and turned the Home Fleet around.